Rohit0675/GoogleoAuth-FacebookLogin/README.md

 I used the LoginSocialFacebook component provided by the reactjs-social-login library. <br/>By passing the appropriate Facebook appId obtained from the Facebook Developers Console, the application establishes a secure connection with Facebook for login purposes.
 For testing purposes, I have generated an access token using Postman and fetched the information.

+# I have generated access token using client-id and client-secret and appropriate scopes.
 ![11](https://github.com/Rohit0675/GoogleoAuth-FacebookLogin/assets/122914504/2e73f40a-31f5-47a7-b7b2-1189c06d55f7)

+# Authenication done successfully.
 ![12](https://github.com/Rohit0675/GoogleoAuth-FacebookLogin/assets/122914504/a6f65880-546f-4612-b926-ca58bb56dece)

+# Got access token.
 ![13](https://github.com/Rohit0675/GoogleoAuth-FacebookLogin/assets/122914504/2f3ae802-ca2a-45e8-945e-9cfd34d18713)

+# With the help of that access token I have fetched the information using GET request.
 ![14](https://github.com/Rohit0675/GoogleoAuth-FacebookLogin/assets/122914504/8bcf995d-f89b-497b-b069-912910ead0f0)